Transform Your Solar Investment Into an Automated Energy Trading System

 Loads of features for free

-• 95% pre-configured Home Assistant setup
+• Pre-configured dedicated Home Assistant baseline

-• Negative feed-in price curtailing
+• Negative feed-in price curtailing (device dependent)

 • Comprehensive energy dashboards